Video Graphics Array: Technical details

+There are two types of "video modes" to be distinguished: the mode as perceived by the display and the mode as perceived by the BIOS and higher software.
+The former is solely defined by the timing characteristics of the display signal.
+The latter is defined not only by the intended display signal, but also the data the VGA card uses to generate the signal: either be grid of characters (text mode) or a grid of pixels (a framebuffer, graphics mode), with a varying amount of data dedicated to color information.
+As a result, each display-mode can correspond to multiple BIOS-modes.

 Signal timings

-The intended standard value for the horizontal frequency of VGA's mode is exactly double the value used in the NTSC-M video system, as this made it much easier to offer optional TV-out solutions or external VGA-to-TV converter boxes at the time of VGA's development.
-It is also at least nominally twice that of CGA, which also supported composite monitors.
+The intended standard value for the line frequency of VGA's mode (31.469 kHz = 25.175 MHz / 800 = 28.322 MHz / 900) is exactly double the value used in the CCIR System M (used in NTSC-M) video system (15.734 kHz), as this made it much easier to offer optional TV-out solutions or external VGA-to-TV converter boxes at the time of VGA's development.

+In the well-known @60 mode, there are 525 lines per field (480 of which are visible) with a field frequency of 59.94 Hz, the same as NTSC-M. Each horizontal line runs for 31.778 μs and contains 800 pixels, 640 of which are addressable.
+The doubling of the clock is due to VGA using a progressive (480p) scanning mode as opposed to the interlaced (480i) mode of NTSC-M.

+(For this most common VGA mode, the horizontal timings can be found in the HP Super VGA Display Installation Guide and in other places.)

+The line frequency is slightly more than twice that of CGA (15.700 kHz), which supported both NTSC and composite monitors.
+(Although not an exact match of the specified NTSC H-freq, CGA signal lies within the tolerance of receivers.)

+Non-standard timings

-All "derived" VGA timings (i.e. those which use the master 25.175 and 28.322 MHz crystals and, to a lesser extent, the nominal 31.469 kHz line rate) can be varied by software that bypasses the VGA firmware interface and communicates directly with the VGA hardware, as many MS-DOS based games did.
+All "derived" VGA timings (i.e., those which use the master 25.175 and 28.322 MHz crystals and, to a lesser extent, the nominal 31.469 kHz line rate) can be varied by software that bypasses the VGA firmware interface and communicates directly with the VGA hardware, as many MS-DOS-based games did.
 However, only the standard modes, or modes that at least use almost exactly the same H-sync and V-sync timings as one of the standard modes, can be expected to work with the original late-1980s and early-1990s VGA monitors.
-The use of other timings may in fact damage such monitors and thus was usually avoided by software publishers.
+The use of other timings may, in fact, damage such monitors and thus was usually avoided by software publishers.

 Third-party "multisync" CRT monitors were more flexible, and in combination with "super EGA", VGA, and later SVGA graphics cards using extended modes, could display a much wider range of resolutions and refresh rates at arbitrary sync frequencies and pixel clock rates.

-For the most common VGA mode (60 Hz, non-interlaced), the horizontal timings can be found in the HP Super VGA Display Installation Guide and in other places.